-S/No ISSUES None Minor/ Small Moderate/ Medium Significant & Large Remarks implementation.
-2. Will the subproject generate large amounts of residual wastes, construction material waste or cause soil erosion? Х No, subproject will not generate large amounts of residual wastes, construction material waste or cause soil erosion.
-3. Will the subproject result in potential soil or water contamination (e.g., from oil, grease and fuel from equipment yards)? х Improper waste management at site may result in soil contamination, however, relevant measures have been provided in the PCRMP.
+S/No ISSUES None Minor/ Small Moderate/ Medium Significant & Large Remarks residual wastes, construction material waste or cause soil erosion? amounts of residual wastes, construction material waste or cause soil erosion.
+3. Will the subproject result in potential soil or water contamination (e.g., from oil, grease and fuel from equipment yards)? Х Improper waste management at site may result in soil contamination, however, relevant measures have been provided in the PCRMP.
 4. Will the subproject lead to an increase in suspended sediments in streams affected by road cut erosion, decline in water quality and increased sedimentation downstream? Х Since the sub-project involve small scale activities therefore no significant generation in suspended sediments is anticipated.
-5. Will the subproject involve the use of chemicals or solvents? Х Asbestos free cement and lead free paints will be allowed to use.
-6. Will the sub-project lead to the involve removal of vegetation/ tree? Х The subproject will not involve removal of tree.
+5. Will the subproject involve the use of chemicals or solvents? Х Only Lime is used in conservation & preservation works 6.
+Will the subproject lead to the destruction of vegetation and soil in the right-of-way, borrow pits, waste dumps, and equipment yards? Х The subproject will not involve removal of tree.
 However, in case, if a tree is cut or affected, compensatory tree plantation (ten saplings for each lost tree) shall be carried out.
-7. Will the subproject lead to the creation of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors? × D Noise and Air Pollution Hazardous Substances 1.
-Will the subproject increase the levels of harmful air emissions? х Since the sub-project involve small scale civil works and electrical activities, therefore no major impact of air is anticipated.
-2. Will the subproject increase ambient noise levels? Х During the civil works there will be noise in the museum (generator operated machines)
+7. Will the subproject lead to the creation of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors? Х The fresh water stored in reservoir for lime mortars used for conservation activities may become a breeding ground for mosquitos and pose threat for dengue.
+D Noise and Air Pollution Hazardous Substances 1.
+Will the subproject increase the levels of harmful air emissions? Х Since the sub-project involve small scale conservation & preservation/civil works activities, therefore no major impact of air is anticipated.
+2. Will the subproject increase ambient noise levels? Х Since the sub-project involve small scale conservation & preservation/civil works activities, therefore no major impact of noise is anticipated.
+3. Will the subproject involve the storage, handling Х There is no scope of handling and

-S/No ISSUES None Minor/ Small Moderate/ Medium Significant & Large Remarks 3.
-Will the subproject involve the storage, handling or transport of hazardous substances? Х E Fauna and Flora 1.
-Will the subproject involve the disturbance or modification of existing drainage channels (rivers, canals) or surface water bodies (wetlands, marshes)? × No, the sub-project will not involve the disturbance or modification of existing drainage channels or surface water bodies.
-2. Will the subproject lead to the destruction or damage of terrestrial or aquatic ecosystems or endangered species directly or by induced development? × No direct impact o biodiversity is anticipated, as all the activities shall be carried out in already built up environment.
-3. Will the subproject lead to the disruption/destruction of wildlife through interruption of migratory routes, Х No, the sub-project will not lead to the disruption/destruction of wildlife through interruption of migratory routes 4.
-Disturbance of wildlife habitats, and noise- related problems? × Since the sub-project involve small scale conservation & preservation/civil works activities, therefore no major impact of noise is anticipated.
-F Destruction/Disruption of Land and Vegetation 1.
+S/No ISSUES None Minor/ Small Moderate/ Medium Significant & Large Remarks or transport of hazardous substances? transportation of hazardous substances.
+No, sub-project will not involve the storage, handling or transport of hazardous substances. Е Fauna and Flora 1.
+Will the subproject involve the disturbance or modification of existing drainage channels (rivers, canals) or surface water bodies (wetlands, marshes)? Х The activities i.e., conservation works is of low intensity and do not disturb or modify any existing water bodies.
+2. Will the subproject lead to the destruction or damage of terrestrial or aquatic ecosystems or endangered species directly or by induced development? Х No direct impact on biodiversity is anticipated, as all the activities shall be carried out in already built up environment 3.
+Will the subproject lead to the disruption/destruction of wildlife through interruption of migratory routes, Х No, the sub-project will not lead to the disruption/destruction of wildlife through interruption of migratory routes 4.
+Disturbance of wildlife habitats, and noise-related problems? × Since the sub-project involve small scale conservation & preservation/civil works activities, therefore no major impact of noise is anticipated F Destruction/Disruption of Land and Vegetation 1.
 Will the subproject lead to unplanned use of the infrastructure being developed? Х 2.
-Will the subproject lead to long-term or semi- permanent destruction of soils in cleared areas not suited for agriculture? Х It involves the reconstruction of a store, which has new lawn where the construction work might disturb the plant growth, 3.
+Will the subproject lead to long-term or semi- permanent destruction of soils in cleared areas not suited for agriculture? Х 3.
 Will the subproject lead to the interruption of subsoil and overland drainage patterns (in areas of cuts and fills)? Х 4.
-Will the subproject lead to landslides, slumps, slips and other mass movements in road cuts? Х
+Will the subproject lead to landslides, slumps, Χ